Pensacola Child Custody Attorneys

 Parental alienation cases can be difficult to prove, which means you need good legal help on your side if your ex-partner is trying to take away your child by convincing him or her you are a bad person or parent.
 Autumn Beck Blackledge, PLLC has handled these types of cases before, including a two-and-a-half-year case where the alienated parent was awarded full custody of the child.

 If there are parental alienation factors in your child custody case, speak with a lawyer today to learn more about your legal rights and options.

-Determining the Best Interest of the Child
+How Do I Determine the Best Interest of the Child?

 Florida Statute outlines the factors that courts are to consider when determining the best interest of the child.
 In chapter 61, the statute outlines the thirteen factors.